-Phone numbers/IDs can be faked to hide the origin of the call
+Phone numbers/IDs can be faked to hide the origin of the call criminals can play sound effects to make it sound like they are in a call centre

 Environment

 Malware

 Malware is 'malicious software' designed to damage or do other unwanted actions on a computer system.
 Common examples include viruses, worms, Trojans, and spyware.